tymyrddin/purple/source/docs/learning/incident-response/choreography.md

-# Incident response & crisis facilitation
+# Tabletop and live simulations

 Tabletop and live simulations let teams test procedures, explore communication strategies, and practise continuity planning.

 Most incident exercises are polite performances: a few slides, a scripted scenario, and then everyone goes back to email.
 That makes for nice PowerPoints but weak preparedness.
 Real operational resilience demands messy rehearsal: live decisions, messy trade-offs, communication friction, and the human stress that reveals where plans actually break.

 This workshop is different.
 It is an adaptable, immersive facilitation process designed to turn plans on paper into practiced habits.
-We run tabletop war-games for strategic clarity and live injections for process muscle — then we force the team to close the gap between what they think they will do and what they actually do.
+We run tabletop games for strategic clarity and live injections for process muscle — then we force the team to close the gap between what they think they will do and what they actually do.

 ## Core principles